Robustifying Token Attention for Vision Transformers: Robust Token Self-Attention

 In the first part of our method, we seek to encourage more input tokens to participate in the self-attention mechanism, i.e., obtaining more columns with high scores in the attention map.
 To this end, we encourage each input token to explicitly aggregate useful information from its local neighborhood, in case the token itself does not contain important information.
 This approach is justified by existing works~\cite{wu2021cvt,peng2021conformer,li2022mvitv2} and the observation that introducing any local aggregation before self-attention consistently improves robustness, see Table~\ref{tab:local_aggregation} (last column).
 In fact, these methods apply a fixed convolutional kernel or pooling area to all the tokens.
 Nevertheless, tokens often differ from each other and each token should require a specific local aggregation strategy.
 This motivates us to adaptively choose the right neighborhood size and aggregation strategy.

-Based on this idea, we propose to enable each token to select an appropriate area/strategy to conduct local aggregation.
-Specifically, we develop \textbf{Token-aware Average Pooling (TAP)} that conducts average pooling and adaptively adjusts the pooling area for each token.
+Inspired by this, we enable each token to select an appropriate area/strategy to conduct local aggregation.
+Specifically, we develop a \textbf{Token-aware Average Pooling (TAP)} that conducts average pooling and adaptively adjusts the pooling area for each token.
 As shown in Figure~\ref{fig:tap}, we exploit a multi-branch structure that computes the weighted sum over multiple branches, each with a specific pooling area.
 Instead of simply changing the kernel size similar to~\cite{yoo2015multi}, TAP changes the dilation to adjust the pooling area.
 The main observation behind this is that average pooling with a large kernel, without dilation, leads to extremely large overlaps between adjacent pooling regions and thereby severe redundancy in output tokens.
 This can, for example, be seen in Table~\ref{tab:local_aggregation} where AvgPool5x5 incurs a large drop in clean accuracy of around 1.2\%.
-Similar to \cite{xiao2021early,wu2021cvt,graham2021levit,peng2021conformer}, we also investigated using learnable convolutions instead of average pooling, but observed only marginal performance improvement alongside a significant increase in computational cost.
+Similar to \cite{xiao2021early,wu2021cvt,graham2021levit,peng2021conformer}, we also investigated using learnable convolutions, but observed only marginal improvement alongside a significant increase in computational cost.